jeanlimaav-cmd/jeanlimaav-cmd/README.md

-# Hi Everyone, I'm Jean Lima - AI Automation & Full Stack Engineer | GHL, RAG, LLM APIs! 👋
+# Jean Lima - AI Automation & Full Stack Engineer | GHL, RAG, LLM APIs! 👋

 I'm a **Senior AI & Full-Stack Developer** based in **Itapema, Brazil**, with **7+ years of experience** building modern web applications with AI intelligence - **chatbots, workflow automation, and CRM systems that run without manual work**.
 With 7+ years of experience in full-stack development and AI integration, I connect LLM APIs, vector databases, and no-code tools into end-to-end systems that capture leads, process data, and handle customer conversations automatically.

 I specialize in GoHighLevel (GHL) automation - wiring CRM, funnels, and AI agents together with webhooks and external APIs to automate lead capture, follow-ups, and sales workflows completely.

 ---
-My focus is connecting:

-- 🤖 LLMs & AI Agents
-- ⚡ Automation platforms
-- 📊 Business data systems
-- 🌐 Modern web applications
-- 🔌 APIs and enterprise integrations

-I specialize in building production-ready solutions using **OpenAI APIs, RAG architectures, workflow automation, CRM integrations, and full-stack technologies.**
----

-# 🚀 Core Focus
+## 🚀 Core Focus

-## 🤖 AI Agents & LLM Applications
+### 🤖 AI Agents & LLM Applications

 Building intelligent systems that can reason, retrieve information, and automate business processes: